rabestro/roman-arabic-calculator/README.md

 # roman-arabic-calculator

 This code is proof of concept.
+It checks possibility of validation of user input by Scanner class.

 ## The requirements